 - Conventional melanoma (CM): CM, also known as adult-type melanoma, is the melanoma type that has causes and risk factors similar to those for adults.

 - Spitzoid melanoma (SM): It’s the most common melanoma type in children, often appearing as a cluster of tissue that the child can feel under the skin.
-According to experts, this cluster of tissues is usually round, has one color, and is found on the head, hands, or legs.
+This cluster of tissue is usually round, has one color, and is found on the head, hands, or legs.

-- Congenital melanocytic nevus (CMN): It’s a melanoma type that arises from a large, pigmented congenital mole (spitz nevus) or birthmark.
+- Congenital melanocytic nevus (CMN): It’s a type of melanoma that develops from a large, pigmented congenital mole (spitz nevus) or birthmark.

-Identifying the exact melanoma types is crucial to ensure proper testing and treatment of the disease, but this is normally done by a health professional.
+Identifying the exact melanoma type is crucial to ensure proper testing, treatment, and prognosis of the disease, but this is normally done by a health professional.

 Signs And Symptoms Of Melanoma